-Why replicate your Kafka cluster data?
+Reasons to replicate your Apache Kafka cluster data

 1. Disaster recovery

-Tools that support cloud migration of data services are valuable because they give you more control over your data.
-Data replication between Kafka clusters is an excellent choice for low-downtime Kafka cloud migration.
+Tools that support the cloud migration of data services give you more control over your data.
+Replicating data between Kafka clusters is an excellent choice for low-downtime Kafka cloud migration.

 5. Data analytics